rolandogonzagajr/infosec/h2_Spiderwebs/a) Goat. Install webgoat.md

  <img src="https://github.com/rolandogonzagajr/infosec/blob/main/Screenshots/Screenshot.webgoat.png">

 ## Step 5: Accessing WebGoat
-With WebGoat running, open your web browser and go to http://localhost:8080/WebGoat/.
+With WebGoat running, open the web browser and go to http://localhost:8080/WebGoat/.
 Follow the registration process to set things up.

 And that's it!
-You're all set up with WebGoat for some practice.
+Its all set up with WebGoat for some practice.

 <img src="https://github.com/rolandogonzagajr/infosec/blob/main/Screenshots/Screenshot.WebgoatPage.png">